ManaswiKolani/ManaswiKolani/README.md

   </h1>
 </div>

 I'm fascinated by the challenge of making AI systems practical, reliable, and useful.
-I love digging into the "how" by building the full-stack systems that bridge the gap between a cool concept and a dependable, real-world tool.
+I love building full-stack systems that bridge the gap between a cool concept and a dependable, real-world tool.

 My work generally focuses on three areas: